In this article, you will learn the anatomy of a seam ripper and how to undo your inevitable sewing mistakes fast, easy and neatly! Ready?!

 Here’s how to CTRL-Z, or undo, stitches…

-- First, turn your project to its WS with the needle thread side up, and then lay it flat on a surface on the wrong side.
-Doing it this way reduces the likelihood that you will damage your fabric!
+Step 1: First, turn your project to its WS with the needle thread side up, and then lay it flat on a surface.
+Laying it flat reduces the likelihood that you will damage your fabric!

-- Once you’ve done this down the entire length of the stitching line, turn your project over and use the point of the seam ripper to gently lift–not tug–the bobbin thread away from the fabric.
+Step 4: Once you’ve done this down the entire length of the stitching line, turn your project over and use the point of the seam ripper to gently lift — not tug — the bobbin thread away from the fabric.

 Once you’ve completed the steps above…

-If any pesky, snipped threads refuse to be gone and you’ve taken my very good advice and bought yourself a hulk of a seam ripper, just “erase” them away with the white rubber end.
+Psst!
+But if you’ve taken my very good advice and bought yourself a hulk of a seam ripper, you can just “erase” them away with the white rubber end.
 And you’re done!

-Pro tip: Seam rippers dull with use.
+Sew easy tip #2: Seam rippers dull with use.
 And they cannot be sharpened.
-So replace periodically!
+So replace it as needed!

 Ripping out a seam or stitching line is inevitable and super easy!

-Show your seam ripper some love and it will love you right back by allowing you to undo mistakes fast and easy.
+Show your seam ripper some love and it will love you right back by allowing you to undo mistakes.

 Life is the ultimate red carpet event.
 Dress for it!